-This course introduces students to the political, social, economic, and cultural history of Canada from the period of first contact between indigenous peoples and European explorers to the present day.
-Particular emphasis is placed on four major themes: the diversity of the Canadian experience and identity, Canada's place in the North Atlantic World, the development of the Canadian economy, and the growth and development of the Canadian state.
+This course introduces students to the political, social, economic, and cultural history of Canada from the period of first contact between Indigenous peoples and European explorers to the present day through an examination of key turning points in its development.
+The course emphasizes four particular including: the diversity of the Canadian experience and identity, Canada's place in the North Atlantic World, the development of the Canadian economy, and the growth and development of the Canadian state.
 By the end of the course students should have a solid knowledge of Canada's historical development; have become familiar with the basic elements of historical research and practice, such as the examination of primary documents and historiography; and be able to produce a university level research paper.

-Note(s): For students in the First year Arts.
+For students in the First year Arts.